diogoveirospro/sem4pi-2024-2025-sem4pi_2024_2025_g44/docs/SPRINT_2/US230/readme.md

 To create a Show Request, a customer is needed.

-- This US assumes the customer is already in the system before starting to execute
+- This US needs the customer is already in the system before starting to execute

 ---